Quantum jump metrology in a two-cavity network: A simple measurement scheme for estimating phase difference

 \subsection{The basic protocol}

-As Fig.~\ref{fig:traj_heatmap} shows, there are two classes of trajectory.
-Moreover, it shows that the relative size of the subensemble associated with each class has a relatively strong dependence on the phase difference $\tilde{\varphi}$ that we want to estimate.
-This applies since the only way that energy is put into the system is through quantum feedback, which is triggered upon photon emission.
-The number of detected photons therefore acts as a reliable signal for the type of trajectory being observed.
+As Fig.~\ref{fig:traj_heatmap} demonstrates, in the presence of quantum feedback, the cavity network in Fig.~\ref{fig:setup} generates two classes of trajectory.
+One class of trajectories evolves both cavities rapidly to their respective vacuum states, while the other class quickly results in huge photon number populations in both resonators.
+Our simulations show that the relative size of the subensemble associated with each class has a relatively strong dependence on the phase difference $\varphi$ that we want to estimate.
+The probability that the total number of photons being emitted within a certain time interval of length $t$ is above a certain threshold therefore acts as a reliable measurement signal for the type of trajectory being observed.
 For example, a convergent trajectory will have emitted no or few photons until a given time $t$, whereas an eventually divergent one is likely to have emitted many photons due to the repeated pumping of energy into the system.
-In the following, we therefore take the probability of the total number of emitted photons until a given time $t$ surpassing a certain threshold $N$ as our measurement signal.
-In particular, we take the probability of the number of photons surpassing 5 as our signal, denoted as $P_{N>5}$.
-This signal is a good indicator of which trajectory class the system is following.
-However, it is important to choose the parameters carefully in order to ensure the signal reveals useful information.
-For example, choosing the threshold number of photons to be too low won't faithfully distinguish between the trajectory classes, depending also on the strength of the feedback and size of the initial state.
-Therefore, finding a balance between these is essential when determining the phase difference $\tilde \varphi$.
+As we shall see below, it is important to choose the experimental parameters and the photon number threshold carefully in order to ensure that useful information is revealed.
+For example, if the threshold number of photons is too low, it won't faithfully distinguish between the trajectory classes.
+Moreover, attention needs to be paid to the strength of the feedback and the choice of the initial state.
+Finding a balance between these parameters is essential when determining the phase difference $\varphi$ as precisely as possible.

-As mentioned in the previous section, an analytic calculation for the behaviour of the ensemble is straightforward due to the quantum feedback giving rise to non-linear dynamics.
-Hence, to determine the uncertainty of the estimator of $\tilde \varphi$, we numerically simulate a large number of trajectories over a coarse-grained timescale.
-By sampling these trajectories, we are able to estimate the probability of the system emitting a number of photons surpassing the threshold we set.
-From this, we then infer the uncertainty of measuring $\tilde \varphi$ from this data as a function of the time $t$.
+An analytic calculation of the expected measurement signal is not straightforward due to the non-linear dynamics of the cavity network and its lack of a stationary state \cite{lewismaybee}.
+Hence, to determine the uncertainty of the above-introduced estimator of $\varphi$ for the chosen measurement signal, we numerically simulate and sample a large number of trajectories over a coarse-grained timescale.
+This then allows us to estimate the probability of the system emitting a number of photons surpassing the threshold we set, to estimate $\varphi$ as a function of the time $t$.
+Here we are especially interested in the uncertainty $\Delta \hat{\varphi} (t)$ of this signal.